A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Evaluation

-Specifically, we employ \textit{No Global-Aware} as the baseline and this involves providing only Local-Aware Knowledge without Global-Aware Knowledge input.
-Furthermore, to determine the optimal top-k value, we define four variants, namely, k=1, 5, 10, and 15.
-We run the total ive different configurations on the benchmark to obtain code generation results.
+We employ \textit{No Global-Aware} as the baseline and this involves providing only Local-Aware Knowledge without Global-Aware Knowledge input.
+To determine the optimal top-k value, we pre-define four variants: k=1, 5, 10, and 15.
+These values are chosen because larger projects with more complex call relationships require at least one global function.
+A single retrieved global function may not be sufficient, and some functions may need to call multiple global functions, so we increase the k value to 5, 10, and 15.
+This selection ensures we cover a range of potential requirements, balancing between too few and too many candidate functions to maintain model performance and relevance.
+We run the total five different configurations on the benchmark to obtain code generation results.
 Subsequently, we assess the generated code using the same method as in section~\ref{sec_evalutaion_RQ1}, where each result is evaluated for whether it uses global functions.

+To further evaluate the effectiveness of our \textit{What-if Code Generator Unit}, we conduct an experiment using the benchmark, focusing on test cases that call global functions (47 cases in total).
+We compare two retrieval methods: \begin{itemize} [leftmargin=*] \item FunDes: Uses only function descriptions for text similarity retrieval. \item FunDes+FunCode: Uses function descriptions for text similarity retrieval and the What-If Code Generator to generate intermediate code snippets for code similarity retrieval. \end{itemize}